fieldtrip/website/workshop/nigeria2025.md

 ## Registration

-We have a limited number of seats available.
+Since it is a workshop with a hands-on format, we have a limited number of seats available.
 Pre-registration is now closed and we will make a selection of interested candidates with the aim to maximize the impact of the training.

 ## Practicalities

-See the [African Brain Data Science Network](https://africanbraindatanetwork.com/) homepage for up to date information.
+See the [African Brain Data Network](https://africanbraindatanetwork.com/) homepage for up to date information.
 If you have any queries please contact <africanbraindatanetwork@gmail.com>.

 ### Who